-LESSON OBJECTIVES
+LESSON ASSIGNMENT

-After completing this lesson, you should be able to:

-- 3-1.
-Identify the characteristics and preparation procedures for plaster of Paris and artificial stone (gypsum products). - 3-2 Identify the clinical use of seven dental waxes. - 3-3.
-Identify the characteristics and preparation procedures for agar-type hydrocolloid impression materials. - 3-4.
-Identify the characteristics and preparation procedures for alginate-type hydrocolloid impression materials. - 3-5.
-Identify the characteristics and preparation procedures for synthetic rubber base impression materials. - 3-6.
+LESSON 3 • • Gypsum Products, Dental Waxes, and Impression Materials.
+LESSON ASSIGNMENT Para graphs 3-1 through 3-23.
+LESSON OBJECTIVES After completing this lesson, you should be able to: 3-1.
+Identify the characteristics and preparation procedures for plaster of Paris and artificial stone (gypsum products).
+3-2.
+Identify the clinical use of seven dental waxes.
+3-3.
+Identify the characteristics and preparation procedures for alginate-type hydrocolloid impression materials.
+3-4.
+Identify the characteristics and preparation procedures for elastomeric impression materials.
+3-5.
 Identify the characteristics of modeling plastic and impression paste.
+SUGGESTION at the studying the assignment, complete the exercises e end of this lesson.
+These exercises will help you hieve the lesson objectives.